apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 ^^^^^^^^^^^^
 Enderal introduced the idea of the Arcane Fever, however Somnium fully commits to it.
 For every spell, the aspiring arcanist must first reach for the effect across the infinity that is the Sea of Eventualities.
 They do this with the new magic talent: *Augury*.
 This talent allows for a character to prepare spells in a system inspired by old Vancian magic systems.

 Using this talent to prepare spells opens up the player to increases in Arcane Fever with every spell prepared, but it also reduces the prepared spells' cost and drastically increases your mana regeneration.
 The fever, therefore, is a necessary evil (or in certain cases a boon) for any aspiring mage and is something that is not avoidable.
 Additionally, some spells, those that deal in the more personal invitations to the Sea, cause a constant uptick of this fever for as long as they are active.
+Also be aware that as the fever increases, so does the likelihood that a spell will fail outright when cast.

 As prospective wizards evolve and improve in their chosen magic schools, they will start to find unique ways their mastery allows for them to interact with this Vancian system.
 Elementalists might be able to focus into a random element for a time, allowing them to channel those spells without fever cost if they can ride that wave.
 And those drawn to the Sinistrope may be able to make some sinister bargain allowing them to spend their own humanity in place of their Fever.
 While Thaumaturges can manipulate the Fever directly, either by lowering it, or "slowing its rise".